 Our Team of Professionals

-Roger Hardin graduated from National University with honors and attained a master’s degree in counseling psychology.
-He is a licensed Marriage and Family Therapist with 30 years of social work experience including working with individuals and families in diverse social and clinical settings.
-In addition to counseling, Mr. Hardin has been an adjunct instructor in psychology at Lake Tahoe Community College for over twenty years and also was an instructor at Sierra Nevada University for four years.
+Roger Hardin is a Licensed Marriage and Family Therapist with more than 30 years of experience supporting individuals and families in clinical and community settings.
+He earned his Master’s degree in Counseling Psychology, graduating with honors from National University.
+Alongside his counseling practice, Roger has shared his expertise as an adjunct psychology instructor at Lake Tahoe Community College for over two decades and previously taught at Sierra Nevada University for four years.

 Brandon Ruby’s educational background began with a Bachelors in Psychology from National University and then went on for a Masters of Social Work from the University of Southern California.
 Brandon served in the United States Navy from 2008-2013.
 His treatment philosophy begins with meeting people where they are at in life and developing a strong therapeutic alliance that fosters collaboration and mutual understanding.
 He has training in Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Trauma-Informed Care, Grief & Loss, and Mindfulness just to name a few.